 We also manged to get lost in the little streets of London which was also a highlight because you can find plenty of wonderful coffee shops tucked away which have the best sweets.

 check out http://www.bigbustours.com/eng/international/default.aspx about 10 years ago

 The oyster card works for buses too - you see much more on a bus and meet more locals.
 This is just for London - theres more to the UK than London.

 For me, having lived in the UK many years (originally from Malaysia), I love the Lake district and the Cotswolds (google them).
 Get a train pass (never did it from abroad and sometimes you can combine it with your flight package) and just ride the tracks.
 Scotland is magnificent for scenery - I also love the oldie seaside villages in Kent and Sussex(like Whitstable and Rye).
 Yorkshire has lovely seaside too like Scarborough and York has a lovely university studenty feel (if you don't want to go to Oxford and Cambridge).

 You might rent a car for out of metropolitan destinations but roads here are not like in Texas (where I lived for 3 years, in Austin).

 In London, go to the markets, Portobello, Camden, Borough for the local flavours.

-Hope this helps. over 7 years ago
+Hope this helps. about 10 years ago

 this might help for London

-cheers. over 7 years ago
+cheers. about 10 years ago